vitejs/vite/docs/changes/this-environment-in-hooks.md

 ## Motivation

-`this.environment` not only allow the plugin hook implementation to know the current environment name, it also gives access to the environment config options, module graph information, and transform pipeline (`environment.options`, `environment.moduleGraph`, `environment.transformRequest()`).
+`this.environment` not only allow the plugin hook implementation to know the current environment name, it also gives access to the environment config options, module graph information, and transform pipeline (`environment.config`, `environment.moduleGraph`, `environment.transformRequest()`).
 Having the environment instance available in the context allows plugin authors to avoid the dependency of the whole dev server (typically cached at startup through the `configureServer` hook).

 ## Migration Guide